 The Lottery Docket

 We propose supplementing the Supreme Court’s caseload with a “lottery docket” of cases selected at random from final judgments of the circuit courts.
 The Court currently possesses almost unfettered authority to set its own agenda through its certiorari jurisdiction.
 By rule and custom, the Court exercises that discretion by selecting cases that it sees as important, in a narrow sense of that term.
-The Court’s free hand in agenda-setting has obvious benefits, but drawbacks as well.
+The Court’s free hand in agenda setting has obvious benefits, but it has drawbacks as well.
 It deprives the Court of critical information about how the law operates in ordinary cases.
-It signals to circuit courts that their decisions are unreviewable — and thus unaccountable — in unimportant cases.
+It signals to circuit courts that their decisions are unreviewable—and thus unaccountable—in unimportant cases.
 And it passes over many cases that are important in a less narrow sense.
 The Court uses the existence of a circuit split to identify cases as important, but splits are merely proxies for, not measures of, importance.
 While many issues selected through the certiorari process are important, not all important issues are selected by certiorari.

 Keywords: Supreme Court, Certiorari, Lottery, Case Selection, Random